(Screenshot, Claire Danes as Juliet, 1996)

 The viscerally gruesome idea of Juliet's brains painting the wall is a cheap shock, and it interferes with what we’re actually supposed to be feeling in this moment.

 Juliet could have shot herself and still been Juliet.
 Luhrmann's guns didn't take away from the plot or the spirit of Shakespeare's play.
-But Shakespeare's Juliet, the real Juliet, would have leaned against the barrel of her lover's gun and shot herself in the heart.
+But Shakespeare's Juliet, the real Juliet, would have leaned against the barrel of Romeo's gun and shot herself in the heart.